Tensorized orbitals for computational chemistry: Role of the bits ordering in the MPS rank.

 In Table \ref{table:DMRG} we showed that constructing orbitals directly with DMRG for ions yields very accurate energies, significantly better than what was obtained with Gaussians using very large basis set.
 Here, we examine the corresponding probability distributions and show that these small differences in energy are associated to significant differences.
 The results are shown in Fig. \ref{fig:repr_dmrg} for $H_2^+$ (left) and $HeH^{2+}$ (right).
 The plot shows $|\phi (x,y,z)|^2$ versus $x$ for a fixed value of $y$ and $z=0$ ($y=z=0$ corresponds to the nuclei-nuclei axis).
 Full lines are converged DMRG result (essentially exact) and dashed line are obtained from a linear combination of Gaussians with the very accurate cc-pv5z basis set.
 For $H_2^+$, we observe that the combination of Gaussian displays significant deviations, especially close to the nuclei and in the tails (here in between the two protons), as expected.
 The discrepancy is harder to observe for $HeH^{2+}$ with the bare eye.
 However, the error on the energy (a global probe) is larger in this case.
 Note also that there is considerable knowledge and work hidden in the construction of the Gaussian basis set while the DMRG approach is fully agnostic and automatic.

-\subsection{Role of the bits ordering in the MPS rank.}
+\section{Role of the bits ordering in the MPS rank.}

 For the Quantics decomposition in 3D, several orderings of the bits are possible.
-We previously choose the \emph{grouped ordering} in which the indices are grouped by the coordinate they encode :
+We previously chose the \emph{grouped ordering} in which the indices are grouped by the coordinate they encode :

 However, it is also possible to consider the \emph{interleaved ordering} : the indices are gathered by similar scales.
 It amounts to substituting Eq. \eqref{eq:mps_grouped} with :

 The choice of the encoding has an important impact on the bond dimensions of the MPS.
 For example, Gaussians are interpolated within numerical accuracy with $\chi = 11$ with \emph{grouped} ordering but for \emph{interleaved}, the same accuracy requires going above $\chi=150$.
 The laplacian MPO has $\chi=4$ in 3D with \emph{grouped ordering} but $\chi=7$ with \emph{interleaved} ordering.
 Overall, it seems that for the present application, \emph{grouped ordering} is significantly better.
 This is shown in Fig. \ref{fig:ordering_LiH} which reproduces the results of Fig.\ref{fig:2} for both orderings.